U.Va. shooting suspect part of field trip, school confirms

 CHARLOTTESVILLE, Va.
 (AP) — A University of Virginia student who went on a field trip to see a play with classmates is the one suspected of opening fire inside the bus they were riding in when the group returned to campus, a university spokesperson confirmed Tuesday.

 Spokesperson Brian Coy said the suspect in the shooting, Christopher Darnell Jones Jr., 22, joined what was previously described as a group of about two dozen others who traveled about 120 miles (193 kilometers) from the campus in Charlottesville, Virginia, to Washington for the field trip Sunday.
-Police said Jones, a former member of the school's football team, shot and killed three current team members and wounded two other students.
+Police said Jones, a former member of the school's football team, shot and killed three current team members and wounded two other students, one of them also a football player.